-Q. 215: SINGLE OR MULTIPLE PREGNANCIES
+Q. 215: SINGLE PREGNANCY, TWINS, TRIPLETS OR OTHER CATEGORY OF MULTIPLE PREGNANCY

-Record the status of each child (SINGLE or MULTIPLE birth) in Q. 215.
+Record the status of each child (SINGLE, TWINS, TRIP, or OTHER) in Q. 215.

 For example, a respondent's most recent pregnancy resulted in twin boys, Marcus (born first) and Michael (born second).
 The birth prior to the twins was a single child (Esther).
-In Q. 215, code 2 (MULT) would be entered in line 01 (Michael) and line 02 (Marcus).
+In Q. 215, code 2 (TWINS) would be entered in line 01 (Michael) and line 02 (Marcus).
 Code 1 (SING) would be entered in line 03 (Esther).
 Michael is recorded on line 01 because as the second born twin, he is the most recent birth.